 - Remember that data protection laws DO NOT stop you from reporting safeguarding concerns - You must still report to the relevant people where you're concerned about a child.
 You do not need anyone's consent to do this - ✓ Only collect the information you actually need - When you're requesting information (for example, via consent forms, admissions forms or surveys) ask yourself "Do I really need this?
-What will I actually use it for?" - > If you don't need it, or only want it "just in case", don't collect it - If you've already collected personal information that you don't need, delete it - ✓ Keep personal data anonymous, if possible - For example, if you're emailing a colleague about accommodating a pupil's religion, or about managing a pupil's medical condition, don't name the child if you don't need to - This is particularly important with photographs for external use if you have an image of a child, don't attach their name to it unless you have explicit consent to do so (student services can give this information or it is available on SIMS on Tab 12 - Parental Consent) - ✓ Think before you put information up on the wall - If your display is an essential part of teaching and learning, or helps to keep pupils safe, it's fine.
+What will I actually use it for?" - > If you don't need it, or only want it "just in case", don't collect it - If you've already collected personal information that you don't need, delete it - √ Keep personal data anonymous, if possible - For example, if you're emailing a colleague about accommodating a pupil's religion, or about managing a pupil's medical condition, don't name the child if you don't need to - This is particularly important with photographs for external use if you have an image of a child, don't attach their name to it unless you have explicit consent to do so (student services can give this information or it is available on Arbor "user defined fields" - Think before you put information up on the wall

+- If your display is an essential part of teaching and learning, or helps to keep pupils safe, it's fine.
 This might include medical information, or a list of parents' evening appointments.
-Still only display the information you really need to

-- If your display is non-essential, promotional, or there might be a safeguarding risk, either ask the pupil (if aged 13 or over) or check SIMS to ensure we have consent to display it
+Still only display the information you really need to If your display is nonessential, promotional, or there might be a safeguarding risk, either ask the pupil (if aged 13 or over) or check SIMS to ensure we have consent to display it

-- ✓ Photograph consent has been sought in the following areas and is available in Tab 12 Parental Consent on SIMS.
+- ✓ Photograph consent has been sought in the following areas and is available on Arbor "User Defined Fields"

-- School Website.
+- > School Website.

 - School Prospectus

-- > Internal displays (SIMS, Reward Board etc.)
+- > Internal displays (Arbor, Reward Board etc.)

-- School videos
+- > School videos

 - Press Releases

 - School Newsletters

 - School Apps

 - > Twitter

-Appendix 2: Child-Centred Policing Flowchart
+Appendix 2: Child-Centered Policing Flowchart